 A stylish budget boutique stay in the centre of George Town, in Sinkeh proprietor Chee Sek Thim’s has created a calm oasis out of a heritage building that also happens to support Penang’s growing art scene.

-Penang is a gorgeous tropical island, and now with the growing popularity of rooftop bars and other vertiginous attractions, you can go from appreciating the island’s sights up close at street level to taking it all in from above.
+Penang is a gorgeous tropical island, and now with the growing popularity of rooftop bars and other vertiginous attractions, you can go from appreciating the island’s sights at street level to taking it all in from above.
 Here’s how, in ascending order….

 Baba Nyonya or Peranakan Chinese I know.
 Their rich legacy is well documented – in their homes, their clothes, and their food.
 Jawi Peranakan I didn’t, which is why on a recent trip to Penang I decided to stay at the Jawi Peranakan Mansion.

 Ever since I had taken the funicular train up Penang Hill, I had harboured the ambition to hike my way to the top.
-On a recent visit, that’s exactly what I did.
+On a recent visit, that’s what I did.